CholiRat/Caso-2-PromptSales/README.md

 The main application PromptSales gains access to Prompt Content, Prompt Ads and Prompt CRM through the infrastructure layer with a facade.
 From this point, it uses an ETL approach to obtain data from sub-businesses and syncronize information.

 ![DDD Diagram](img/DomainDrivenDesign.png)
+Check the pdf file to gain a better look of this diagram: [DomainDrivenDesign-Diagram](diagrams/DomainDrivenDesign.pdf)